Top 51 Small Geometric Tattoo Ideas – [2021 Inspiration Guide]

 1. Geometric Animal Tattoos

 There’s nothing more bad ass in all of fantasy than the Animal Warrior.
-Aboriginal cultures across the globe have incorporated the sacredness of animal friends, guides and spirits into traditional costumes, rituals and dance.
+Aboriginal cultures across the globe have incorporated sacred animal friends, guides, and spirits into traditional costumes, rituals and dance.

 A geometric animal tattoo is a perfectly modern way to carry on this tradition.
-Due to the simplicity of design this style is especially suited to representing animals in their broadest most archetypal format and make great small arm tattoos.
-Popular choices include the wolf, the bear and the deer revealing their strong North American influence.
+Due to the simplicity of design this style is especially suited to representing animals in their broadest most archetypal format.

 In fact, animal tattoos are so old in human society that they have been found on 2400 year old mummies recovered in the High Altai Mountains of Western and Southern Siberia.
 You will be joining a long list of men with small tattoos with meaning.